 encould be added to messages to mark them as readable by an English-speaking subscriber.

-Pub/Sub topic and subscription names must be scoped to a project.
-The format is as follows:
+Pub/Sub topic and subscription names must be scoped to a project:

 - The collection must be one of